How to Become the Best VisiHow Transcriber

 - 2Remove "<Your name> transcribing" from the start of the text, and then save it again.

-- 6Mark in the approval document that it was published.By posting the link to the article in column K of the Approval Document that shows you have finished.Advertisement
+- 6By posting the link to the article in column K of the Approval Document that shows you have finished.Mark in the approval document that it was published.Advertisement

 Note: you do not have to wait for a video to be approved and published before starting to transcribe another one.
 When you finish one video, you can start over on another one.